jwoLondon/adventOfCode/aoc.md

     fac (abs num) upper []
 ```

-Highest common factor of two integers.
+Highest common factor (HCF) of two integers.
 Note that for convenience, this also returns a value when both numbers are 0 (1), when one is zero (the non-zero number) and when values are negative.

 ```elm {l}
 highestCommonFactor : Int -> Int -> Int